scraggo/scraggo.github.io/content/drafts/meet.md

 3. For even more insights, systematically go through each pair of question sets.
 A few examples:
     - "My play personality is _Creator_ and I also have a cognitive style of _Innovator_.
 How does one inform the other?
 Could I approach what I create analytically?
 Would I benefit from doing more experimentation?
 How could I benefit from being more practical and personable (my supposed cognitive weaknesses)?"
     - "Given my low scores on physical health and tendency to be work-centered and risk-averse, how can I motivate myself given my strengths to exercise in a way that works for me?"

+Some questions for overall reflection:

+- Compare each response to your original answers (as suggested earlier).
+- Can you trace each response back to childhood or even a genetic component?
+How does it further exemplify your personality?
+- What do you approach, what do you avoid? (look at this neutrally)
+- How do your strengths benefit you? (positive)
+- Which weaknesses are causing you detriment? (negative)
+- What can you change in order to improve your life?

 ### Ikigai - Finding Life Purpose